tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 ## TL;DR:
 * Your talk is 10 minutes
-* If you go overtime, we'll have less (or no) time for Q&A
+* If you go over time, we'll have less (or no) time for Q&A
 * You can show slides or share the screen

 ## More context: